Swiss campaigner scents victory in fat cat pay battle

 However plans opposed by Economiesuisse - such as a vote in March to increase workers’ annual holiday entitlement - often fail at the ballot box after heavy campaigning and advertising.

-According to a poll conducted by research institute GFS Bern in May, 77 percent were in favor of Minder’s initiative, suggesting it might be hard for Economiesuisse to turn the tide.
+According to a poll conducted by research institute GFS Bern in May, 77 percent were in favour of Minder’s initiative, suggesting it might be hard for Economiesuisse to turn the tide.

 If voters reject the plan, Switzerland will automatically adopt parliament’s counter proposal, backed by Economiesuisse, which would force all listed companies to hold votes on executive pay although the result would not have to be binding.